spiral/docs/docs/en/http/routing.md

 ### Route to Controller

-You point your route to all of the controller actions at once using `Spiral\Router\Target\Controller`.
-This target requires `<action>` parameter to be defined (unless the default value forced).
+You can point your route to all of the controller actions at once using `Spiral\Router\Target\Controller`.
+This target requires `<action>` parameter to be defined (unless the default value is forced).

 ```php
 namespace App\Bootloader;